bbshih/sass_presentation/README.md

-# Billy explains SASS
+# Billy Explains Sass

+Presentation for @codefellowsorg - follow along if you like:

+    git clone git@github.com:bbshih/sass_presentation.git

-## Syntactically Awesome Stylesheets ##
+## SASS = Syntactically Awesome Stylesheets
-Sass is an extension of CSS3 that adds on features that programming languages have that CSS lacks.
+TL;DR Sass is an extension of CSS3 that adds on features that programming languages have that CSS lacks.
 These features make it easier to write and manage CSS.

-Sass has 2 syntaxes:

-  - Indented syntax - Similar to Haml
-  - SCSS - Uses CSS semantics, so CSS is valid SCSS (I'll be using this in the demo)
-  - Follow along: git clone git@github.com:bbshih/sass_presentation.git

-  - Provides the following mechanisms
+Features of Sass:
   - Variables
   - Nesting
   - Mixins
   - Selector inheritance

+Sass has 2 syntaxes:
+  - Indented syntax(.sass) - Similar to Haml
+  - SCSS(.scss) - Uses CSS semantics, so CSS is valid SCSS (I'll be using this in the demo)

+## How to install

+    gem install compass
+Also installs Sass, but you may have Sass in your Gemfile already too.

+Rename your application.css to application.css.scss to change it into a Sass file.

+To use compass, add to your application.css.scss file:

+    @import "compass"

+**To add compass to an existing project**

+    Install compass

+Then in your Gemfile, inside 'group :assets' block, add:

+    gem 'compass-rails'

+Then rename your application.css and add the import as mentioned above.

+## Follow along the presentation

+    git clone git@github.com:bbshih/sass_presentation.git

+Open up this file: /app/assets/stylesheets/application.css.scss

+## Summary

+Sass uses:

-- Variables
+- Variables:
-  - Being with a $ sign and assign value with a :
+  - Create a variable by using _$name_ and assign value with a :. e.g. $highlight: #ff0000;
   - Supports 4 data types: numbers (and units), strings, colors and booleans
 - Nesting
-  - Allows you to nest code for better organization and readability
+  - Place child styles within a parent for better organization and readability
 - Mixins
   - A selection of code that contains any valid Sass code.
 Whenever the mixin is called, it is inserted into the location
   - Define by using @mixin name {} and then calling @include name